Cam-Can-Do/Veilcat-OSCP-Methodology/index.md

 Use this template structure for each target during the exam:

 ### Host Information
 - Target IP:
 - Operating System:
+- Architecture:
 - Domain/Hostname:
 - Difficulty:
 - Start Time:

 ### Summary of Findings